fj-navarro/frontiers_blog/content/posts/vendor-lock-in-and-how-to-avoid-transformation-overdependence/index.md

 ### 3. **Data Lock-In**

-**Description:** Data lock-in occurs when data stored with a particular vendor is difficult to transfer to another system or provider due to proprietary formats or lack of standardization.
+Data lock-in occurs when data stored with a particular vendor is difficult to transfer to another system or provider due to proprietary formats or lack of standardization.

 **Example:** An organization storing large volumes of data in a proprietary cloud storage solution that does not support easy data export.